To say that food is a big part of Portuguese life would be an understatement. The Portuguese love to eat, and they especially love to eat out.

 Cozido à Portuguesa

 Cozido à Portuguesa is a bit like a traditional Irish stew in the sense that it could contain anything.
-The dish is made from all kinds of vegetables including beans, potatoes, turnips, and carrots, as well as a mixed selection of meat that includes things like chicken, pork, ribs, bacon, pig’s ears, and pig’s feat.
+The dish is made from all kinds of vegetables including beans, potatoes, turnips, and carrots, as well as a mixed selection of meat that includes things like chicken, pork, ribs, bacon, pig’s ears, and pig’s feet.

 Often the meat is fatty, and occasionally it’s actually just a lump of fat.
 In more ways than one, this dish isn’t for the faint-hearted which is why the Portuguese rarely recommend that non-Portuguese try this dish.